Our Board

 Eva Dabutch

-I am a mother, daughter, auntie, social worker and I am fulling my roles and responsibilities as a Indigenous kwe by advocating and caring for our people in my community.
-I am excited to sit on the Board of Directors of the Angels of Hope as the First Nations representative.
+She is a mother, daughter, auntie, and social worker, and she is fulling her roles and responsibilities as a Indigenous kwe, by advocating and caring for our people in her community.
+She is excited to sit on the Board of Directors of the Angels of Hope as the First Nations’ representative.